coatrack/coatrack/README.md

-### Deployment for Production
+### Regular Deployment

-This approach is meant for developers and people who would like to deploy a production-ready CoatRack instance with a clean, empty database and without an Example-Gateway.
+This approach is meant for developers and people who would like to deploy a CoatRack instance with a clean, empty database and without an Example-Gateway.
 Just go to the directory `docker-compose-deployment` and execute:

 ```sh
 bash initialize-databases-if-necessary.sh
 docker-compose up -d
 ```

 CoatRack will be accessible at `localhost:8080`.
-The 'database-initialization' has to be performed only once at the beginning.
-The initialization will persist on the docker volume used by the database.
+The `initialize-databases-if-necessary.sh`has to be executed just once at the beginning because the initialization will persist on the docker volume used by the database.

-## Operations from Scratch
+## How to Build CoatRack Container Images from Source

-To build CoatRack from scratch the following prerequisites are required in addition to the dependencies mentioned in the previous section:
+ The following prerequisites are required:

+* a Linux shell - Windows users can use WSL or the Git Bash shell instead
+* docker
+* docker-compose
 * OpenJDK 11
 * Maven 3.6.3 or higher